 School Direct Tuition, Primary-PGCE.

-- a comprehensive introduction to the course both at WTSA and the university
+- an introduction to the course both at WTSA and the university

-- university taught sessions in Science, all other foundation subjects, assessments and accreditation are led by outstanding lecturers and staff members
+- university taught sessions in all subject areas led by outstanding lecturers and staff members

-- two main teaching placements (one in Key stage 1 and one in Key Stage 2)
+- two main teaching placements in WTSA family schools (one in Key stage 1 and one in Key Stage 2)

 - additional experience in nursery and secondary settings